 Understanding the Difference Between Bipolar and Borderline Personality Disorder

-Learn the differences between these two disorders, how to spot the signs of each, and how to treat them.
+Learn the differences between these two disorders, how to spot the signs of each, and the recommended treatments.

 Changing moods can often be a natural response to stressful situations.
-But for some, mood shifts are so extreme that they could be a sign of these more serious conditions, both of which are characterized in part by major mood swings, according to Frank Yeomans, M.D., Ph.D., director of training at the NewYork-Presbyterian Borderline Personality Disorder Resource Center, an internationally recognized center for the study of personality disorders.
+But for some, mood shifts are so significant that they could be a sign of these psychiatric conditions, both of which can include notable changes in mood, according to Dr. Colleen Cullen, a psychologist at NewYork-Presbyterian/Columbia University Irving Medical Center.

 How do you know if you or someone you love suffers from one of these disorders?
 And how can you tell the difference?
-Health Matters spoke with Dr. Yeomans to define these disorders and explain the telltale signs and how to treat them.
+Health Matters spoke with Dr. Cullen to define these disorders, explain the telltale signs and the recommended treatments.

 What does borderline personality disorder look like?

-In discussing disorders that involve changes in mood, it is important to make clear that not all depressed states indicate a psychiatric condition.
-If your spouse walks out on you or you lose a parent, it’s normal to feel depressed.
-In such cases, the depression may be an ongoing, terribly low, dejected mood but is appropriate to the circumstances.
-The borderline person demonstrates more reactivity to relatively minor events and demonstrates contradictory emotions that erupt over a short time.
+In discussing disorders that involve changes in mood, it is important to make clear that not all negative emotional states indicate a psychiatric condition.
+If a marriage ends, or you lose a parent, it’s normal to feel extremely sad and the emotions experienced are appropriate to the circumstances.

 How does borderline personality disorder affect relationships?

-People with borderline personality disorder have relationships that can be chaotic and intense, veering between a desperate neediness for others to an intense anger or dismissal of others when feeling rejected, even in situations where the other person may in fact be neutral or even positive.
-Individuals with borderline personality disorder have difficulty accurately reading people’s emotions and trusting others.
-There is a difficulty with how the individual perceives others.
-Once, when a borderline patient told me a sad story that brought tears to my eyes, he became very angry because he was convinced that my tears, rather than an expression of empathy, were my way of mocking.
+People with borderline personality disorder have relationships that can be chaotic and intense, at times veering between a desperate neediness for others to an intense anger or dismissal of others when feeling rejected, even in situations where the other person may in fact be neutral or even positive.
+Individuals with borderline personality disorder can have difficulty accurately reading people’s emotions and trusting others.
+There can be difficulties with how the individual perceives others.

-There is no single cause of borderline personality disorder, though studies suggest that certain traits, especially a temperament characterized by intense emotional reactions, stem to a large degree from genetics.
+There is no single cause of borderline personality disorder, though studies suggest that certain traits, especially a temperament characterized by intense emotional reactions, stem to a large degree from genetics and neurobiological factors.

-Developmental factors, including problems with emotional attunement between a developing child and caregivers, seem to play a role, as do physical or sexual abuse, or emotional neglect.
+Developmental and environmental factors, including problems with emotional attunement between a developing child and caregivers, seem to play a role, as do physical or sexual abuse, or emotional neglect.
+Frequent or significant invalidation, in which individuals are told that how they are feeling or acting is wrong or problematic can also be a factor.
 However, it’s important to note that in cases with a history of trauma, the disorder seems to stem from a combination of temperament and trauma rather than trauma alone, since many people who have experienced trauma early in life do not go on to develop serious psychiatric illnesses.

 How is borderline personality disorder treated?

-There is no medication that successfully treats the condition, although they may help reduce some specific symptoms, such as intense anxiety.
+There is no medication that successfully treats the condition, although they may help reduce some There is no medication that successfully treats the condition, although they may help reduce some specific symptoms, such as intense anxiety or symptoms of depression.
 Evidence-based models of psychotherapy are the treatment of choice.
-Dialectical behavioral therapy operates from the assumption that those with borderline personality disorder lack skills necessary to tolerate intense emotions or thoughts.

 Good psychiatric management is based on a case management model that combines a focus on the environment of the patient, psychoeducation, supportive therapy, and possibly family therapy.